-A financial services business must comply with the Rules in addition to the terrorist asset freezing enactments.
-In order to assist financial services businesses to understand the contents of the terrorist asset freezing enactments, some of the text below paraphrases the prohibitions which must be observed.
+A financial services business must comply with the Rules in addition to the Regulations and the terrorist asset freezing enactments.
+In order to assist financial services businesses to understand the contents of the terrorist asset freezing enactments, some of the text below paraphrases the policies, procedures and controls which are required to be established and maintained prohibitions which must be observed.
 Any paraphrasing of that text within this chapter represents the Commission's own explanation of the terrorist asset freezing enactments and is for the purposes of information and assistance only.
 That paraphrasing does not detract from the legal effect of the terrorist asset freezing enactments or from their enforceability by the courts.
 In case of doubt you are advised to consult a Guernsey Advocate.

 The paraphrased text is contained within a clear box in order to provide clarity whilst the rules which must be followed are boxed and shaded for ease of reference.
+A financial services business should note that the Court must take account of the Rules and Guidance issued by the Commission in considering compliance with the Regulations.